Why you don’t need protein powder.

 “I just finished my first bag and ordered 2 more!
 I Iove this stuff!
 I have IBS and every protein powder hurts my stomach…except drink wholesome!”

-Protein powder is not necessarily a waste of money.
+Protein powder may or may not be a waste of money.